opensearch-project/documentation-website/docs/migrate/upgrade-migrate.md

    1. Set the `OPENSEARCH_PATH_CONF` environment variable to the directory that contains `opensearch.yml` (e.g. `/etc/opensearch`).

    1. In `opensearch.yml`, set `path.data` and `path.logs`.
-If you are migrating from Elasticsearch OSS, you might also want to disable the security plugin for the time being. `opensearch.yml` might look something like this:
+You might also want to disable the security plugin for now. `opensearch.yml` might look something like this:

       ```yml
       path.data: /var/lib/opensearch